 The basic nursing assistant proficiency examination is the State-approved competency evaluation, with both written and manual skills components.
-The course requires the student to complete 93 hours of classroom lecture, perform 40 hours in a clinical setting, and successfully demonstrate 21 manual patient/resident care skills.
-Satisfactory completion of the program requirements provides eligibility to take the IDPH written competency examination for State certification as a Certified Nursing Assistant or CNA.
+The course requires the student to complete 102 hours of classroom lecture/lab, perform 40 hours in a clinical setting, and successfully demonstrate 21 manual patient/resident care skills.
+Satisfactory completion of the program requirements provides eligibility to take the IDPH for State certification as a Certified Nursing Assistant or CNA.